The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 • anterior muscle group - hip flexors - quadriceps and sartorius muscles,

-• posterior group - extensors - biceps muscle, semimembranosus and semitendinosus muscles,
+• posterior group - extensors - biceps, semimembranosus and semitendinosus muscles,

-• medial (internal) group - adductor muscles - thin and large adductor muscles.
+• medial (inner) group - muscles adducting the thigh - thin and large adductor muscles.

 • The sartorius muscle is also part of the muscles of the knee joint.
 It starts from the anterior iliac axis, crosses the surface of the femur and goes along the inner surface to the knee.
-There it goes around it from the inside and attaches to the tuberosity of the tibia.
-This muscle is two-part and due to this it participates in flexion of both the thigh and lower leg, as well as in the movement of the lower leg inward and outward.
+There she goes around him from the inside and is attached to the tuberosity of the tibia.
+This muscle is bipartite and therefore participates in the flexion of both the thigh and lower leg, as well as in the movement of the lower leg inward and outward.

-• Thin muscle - starts from the pubic joint, descends and attaches to the knee joint.
-It assists in hip adduction and lower leg flexion.
+• Thin muscle - starts from the pubic joint, goes down and is attached to the knee joint.
+It helps adduct the hip and flex the leg.

 In addition to these muscles, the tendons of the biceps femoris, tendon, semimembranosus and popliteal muscles pass through the knee joint.
 They provide adduction and abduction movements of the lower leg.
-The popliteal muscle is located directly behind the knee and helps with flexion and inward rotation.
+The hamstring is located directly behind the knee and assists in flexion and inward rotation.

 The knee joint is innervated by branches, which is divided into several parts and innervates the lower leg, foot and knee.
 Directly the knee joint is innervated by the popliteal nerve, it is located behind it, and is divided into the tibial and peroneal branches.